elsampsa/home-ethereum/README.md

 ## GnuPG etc.

+*not necessary as of 2022*

-The best cryptoexchange - Kraken - only sends you encrypted emails.
+Legacy stuff: the best cryptoexchange - Kraken - used to send you only encrypted emails.

 - Install GnuPG and maybe ``kgpg`` (GUI for GnuPG) as well.
 - If you have one, transfer your ``.gnupg`` folder with the [correct permissions](https://superuser.com/questions/954509/what-are-the-correct-permissions-for-the-gnupg-enclosing-folder-gpg-warning)